 \begin{lem} Let $(\cC,J)$ be a $B$-site.
 Let $Y_1 \xto{f_1} X \xleftarrow{f_2} Y_2$ be a diagram in $\cC$.
 Suppose that $f_1$ is a Galois covering in $\cT(J)$ and that there exists a morphism $h:Y_1 \to Y_2$ over $X$.
 Then \begin{enumerate} \item For any commutative diagram

 in $\cC$, there exists an automorphism $g \in \Aut_{X}(Y_1)$ such that $f'_1 = h \circ g \circ f'_2$.
-Moreover the morphism $h \circ g$ is uniquely determined by the commutative diagram above. \item The group $\Aut_{X}(Y_1)$ acts transitively on the set $\Hom_{X}(Y_1,Y_2)$ and the diagram
+Moreover, the morphism $h \circ g$ is uniquely determined by the commutative diagram above. \item The group $\Aut_{X}(Y_1)$ acts transitively on the set $\Hom_{X}(Y_1,Y_2)$ and the diagram

 in $\Presh(\cC)$ is cartesian.
-Here $f'_1$ denotes the morphism whose component at $h$ is the identity map for every $h$, and $f'_2$ denotes the morphism whose component at $h$ is equal to $h_\cC(h)$. \end{enumerate} \end{lem}
+Here, $f'_1$ denotes the morphism whose component at $h$ is the identity map for every $h$, and $f'_2$ denotes the morphism whose component at $h$ is equal to $h_\cC(h)$. \end{enumerate} \end{lem}

-\begin{proof} Let the notation be as in the claim (1).
+\begin{proof} Let the notation be as in claim (1).
 Observe that by Condition~(3) of Definition~\ref{defn:B-site} the morphism $h$ belongs to $\cT(J)$.
-Since $\cT(J)$ is semi-localizing, there exist an object $Z'$ of $\cC$ and morphisms $h': Z' \to Z$ and $f''_1:Z'\to Y_1$ in $\cC$ such that $h'$ belongs to $\cT(J)$ and that the diagram
+As $\cT(J)$ is semi-localizing, there exists an object $Z'$ of $\cC$ and morphisms $h': Z' \to Z$ and $f''_1:Z'\to Y_1$ in $\cC$ such that $h'$ belongs to $\cT(J)$ and that the diagram

 is commutative.